gaearon/redux-devtools-log-monitor/README.md

 Redux DevTools Log Monitor
 =========================

-The default monitor for [Redux DevTools](https://github.com/gaearon/redux-devtools).
+The default monitor for [Redux DevTools](https://github.com/gaearon/redux-devtools) with a tree view.
 It shows a log of states and actions, and lets you change their history.

 ![](http://i.imgur.com/J4GeW0M.gif)